Engineering

 end

 This pattern means the registry is always consistent with the filesystem.
-Adding
+Adding a new agent file automatically makes it discoverable at next startup.

-The Ensure-Table Pattern
+#The Ensure-Table Pattern

 A critical pattern for ETS registries is idempotent table creation.
-Multiple
+Multiple processes may attempt to access the registry before it is initialized:

 def ensure_table do